sidney-eliot/3d-artists-handbook/content/Glossary.md

 >4,294,967,295 Tone Value
 >```
 >
->So 16 bit is 250 times bigger than 8 bit and 32 bit is 15 million times bigger than 16 bit.
+>So 16 bit is 250 times bigger than 8 bit and 32 bit is 15 million times bigger than 16 bit (exponential growth).
 Though the file size gets progressively bigger, it doesn't increase by that margin.

 >[!info] Max amount of unique values per channel (exponential growth) > >1 bit Image (Integer): >